 Although zipping in this manner splits the zip file into smaller files, it is still technically a single zip archive (that is, it is not five individual zip files).
 To successfully unzip the archive, you will need all the files, and you should only attempt to unzip the first volume (the file ending in .zip.001).
 Your zip program will automatically recombine the volumes and unzip everything at once.
 Zipping data in this manner is still considered lossless compression, so all of your data will be intact in its original form.

 Unfortunately, the zip utility that is built into Windows cannot unzip split archives.
 To unzip split archives under Windows, the HIRO recommends the 7-Zip Utility.
-This free utility is relatively simple to use and can compress and uncompress files in a wide variety of formats.
+This free utility is relatively simple to use and can compress and decompress files in a wide variety of formats.
 To unzip the example above, you can right-click on the MyImageData.zip.001 file (after you've installed 7-Zip), select the 7-Zip menu, and then choose one of the "extract" options.

-Unfortunately, the zip utility that is built into OS X cannot unzip split archives.
-To unzip split archives under OS X, the HIRO recommends the Keka File Archiver Utility.
-This free utility is relatively simple to use and can uncompress files in several formats.
+Unfortunately, the zip utility that is built into macOS cannot unzip split archives.
+To unzip split archives under macOS, the HIRO recommends the Keka File Archiver Utility.
+This free utility is relatively simple to use and can decompress files in several formats.
 To unzip the example above, double-click on the MyImageData.zip.001 file after you've installed Keka.
-The Linux p7zip command line program is also available for OS X. The HIRO is only able to provide limited support for Macs.
+The Linux p7zip command line program is also available for macOS.
+The HIRO is only able to provide limited support for Macs.

 To unzip split archives under Linux, the HIRO recommends the p7zip utility.
 This command line utility is included by default in many flavors of Linux, and is available as an RPM package.
 To unzip the example above, you would use the following command: